Experts, insights, and experiences: Medical cannabis and mental health

 While medical cannabis can have remarkable results for many patients with mental health conditions, regular check-ins are required to ensure that each patient’s progress, and experience with their new treatment plan, remains positive.

-“There is now good real world evidence that medical cannabis provides excellent mood uplifting effects, as well as reducing the crippling effects of anxiety.
+"Many patients have reported that medical cannabis may provide excellent mood uplifting effects, while at the same time reducing the crippling effects of anxiety.

-Adjustments to concentrations, dosing routines, administration methods can be made during these follow-up appointments should patients experience any unwanted side effects, or adverse reactions, but generally speaking, cannabis-based medicines are well tolerated by the individuals who have been deemed suitable for their applications.
+Adjustments to concentrations, dosing routines, administration methods can be made during these follow-up appointments should you experience any unwanted side effects, or adverse reactions, but generally speaking, cannabis-based medicines are well tolerated.

 Sharing perspectives: Insights from Graham Woodward